 ActiveLearn's Learning Package

-ACT also provides live online training sessions that can be used as stand alone or supplemental resources for your courses.
-These webinars provide an opportunity for you to interact with the instructor on site at our corporate office in San Mateo, CA. The cost per session ranges between $1,000-$2,500 depending upon the number of participants.
-For more information about this service please contact Pearson directly.
+ACT also provides live online training sessions that can be used as standalone or supplemental resources for your courses.
+These webinars provide an opportunity for you to interact with the instructor on site at our corporate office in San Mateo, CA. The cost per session ranges between $1,000-$2,500 depending on the number of participants.
+For more information about this service, please contact Pearson directly.